circlefin/verite/packages/docs/docs/appendix/faq.md

 Initially, VC JWT signatures are supported, but JSON-LD support may be added in the future.

-##### Why did you start with JWTs (vs JSON-LD)?

-JWTs already have broad adoption and cross-language open-source library support.
+The reason: JWTs already have broad adoption and cross-language open-source library support.
 JSON-LD proofs are pre-standard status and have fewer options for mature, open-source implementations.
 Nonetheless, JSON-LD proofs are receiving interest in the VC community because of their suitability for selective disclosure techniques, as described by the [LDS BBS+ Signature Suite](https://w3c-ccg.github.io/ldp-bbs2020/).

 For additional context, see the [VC Implementation Guide ](https://www.w3.org/TR/vc-imp-guide)sections: